TzurSoffer/clapDetection/README.md

       If pyaudio still fails to install after trying option A, try to install it using ``` sudo apt install python3-pyaudio ```, then install clap-detector normally ``` pip install clap-detector```.

 ### Input
-   - If there are issues with audio input, check the device index in the `ClapDetector` constructor.
+   - If there are issues with audio input, check the inputDevice in the `ClapDetector` constructor.

 ### Accuracy
 - Adjust the bandpass filter parameters for better clap detection in different environments.